rchaput/acronymsdown/README.md

     + Choose between multiple styles to replace acronyms.
     + By default, 1st occurrence is replaced by *long name (short name)*, and following occurrences are simply replaced by *short name*.
-    + All occurrences are also linked to the acronym's definition in the List of Acronyms.
+    + All occurrences can also be linked to the acronym's definition in the List of Acronyms.
 - Define acronyms directly in your document or in external files.
 - Extensive configuration